pimcore/pimcore/doc/README.md

 # Pimcore Core Framework Documentation

 This documentation section provides all information you need to use the Core Framework of Pimcore.
 > We've aimed this part of the documentation at a developer's audience.
-See our User Documentation for a non-technical presentation.

 Pimcore provides a fully flexible and extendable platform for managing and exploiting data of any type.
 The Core Framework is the foundation of the whole platform and provides a lot of basic functionalities.